janwilmake/blog/2019/code-ownership.md

 date: 2019-01-05
 modified_at: 2019-01-05
 tags: [programming, dx, productivity, business, solo-entrepreneur]
+description: Exploring why code ownership is essential for agile development and how feature ownership can diminish inefficiencies and bottlenecks in development teams.
 ---

 # Why code ownership is a must for agile development